czlee/debatekeeper/README.md

 Licence
 -------
-This app (and all source code) is licensed under the GNU General Public License version 3.
+This app (and all source code, with exceptions noted below) is licensed under the GNU General Public License version 3.
 You can find a copy of this licence in the "license.txt" file, or go to http://www.gnu.org/licenses/gpl-3.0.html.

 This app makes use of Mike Novak's
 [NumberPicker for Android](https://github.com/mrn/numberpicker) library.